hiroshica/FT232H.NET/README.md

 	use the same clock and data pins.
 	* To support I2C and SPI at the same time you can use the FT2232H or the FT4222H.

+# Chip

+* RGB LED strip of type APA102 are supported with examples
+* 8x8, 16x8 and 32x8 LED matrix based on the MAX7219 chip are supported with examples
+* Any EPPROM and Flash memory using the SPI protocol should be supported

 - Serial communication

 ## Samples